Sitemaps: Limits and indexes

-Sitemap files have a limit of 50,000 URLs and 50MiB (52,428,800 bytes) per sitemap.
 Sitemaps can be compressed using gzip, reducing bandwidth consumption.
 Multiple sitemap files are supported, with a Sitemap index file serving as an entry point.
 Sitemap index files may not list more than 50,000 Sitemaps and must be no larger than 50MiB and can be compressed.
 You can have more than one Sitemap index file.

 According to Google, a single property in Google Search Console can include up to 500 sitemap index files.
 Additionally, sitemaps that are referenced in a sitemap index file must be located in the same directory as the sitemap index file, or in a subdirectory lower in the site hierarchy.

-Best practice for optimising a sitemap index for search engine crawlability is to ensure the index refers only to sitemaps as opposed to other sitemap indexes.
-Nesting a sitemap index within a sitemap index is invalid according to Google.
+Best practice for optimising a sitemap index for search engine crawlability is to ensure the index refers only to sitemaps as opposed to other sitemap indexes; nesting a sitemap index within a sitemap index is invalid according to Google.

 Additional sitemap types

 A number of additional XML sitemap types outside of the scope of the Sitemaps protocol are supported by Google to allow webmasters to provide additional data on the content of their websites.
 Video and image sitemaps are intended to improve the capability of websites to rank in image and video searches.